-Emergency Notification: Federal law also requires the University to provide emergency notifications for any other significant emergency or dangerous situation that presents an immediate threat to health and safety of the campus community.
+Emergency Notification Federal law also requires the University to provide emergency notifications for any other significant emergency or dangerous situation that presents an immediate threat to health and safety of the campus community.

 Emergency notifications are issued upon confirmation of an emergency.
 The Director of Communications or his/her designee, determines whether to issue an emergency notification on a case-by-case basis, using the best information available to the Department at the time of the incident.
 Timely warnings and emergency notifications are important, and they will be issued to assist community members in making informed decisions about their personal safety and in preventing similar incidents from occurring.
 The University urges all of its community members to take any such warning seriously.
-Time permitting, in the event an emergency notification is sent out, advanced notification will be sent to the President for consideration.

 - A. Emergency Updates and Final Notifications The University will communicate updates and revised health and safety guidance, as necessary, throughout the duration of an emergency warranting a timely warning or emergency notification.
 Once emergency conditions abate, the University will distribute a final notification confirming that emergency conditions have abated.
-If necessary, additional health or safety instructions will accompany any final notification. - B. Procedures for Issuing Emergency Communications When it is confirmed there is an emergency or dangerous situation posing a serious and continuing threat to the health or safety of the Thomas University community, the Cabinet in coordination with the Office of Communications will, without delay collaborate to determine the content of an emergency message to be broadcast to the relevant segment of the University community. - C. Methods of Communicating Timely Warnings and Emergency Notifications Timely warnings, emergency notifications, and related updates may be distributed to the campus community through any one or more of the following mechanisms: - ♦ ALERTUS a secure emergency notification service that allows the University to send information and instructions simultaneously to individuals through land line phones, cellular phones, text messaging, and e-mail

-- ♦ Directed communications e-mail Messages distributed through the Thomas University e -mail system alerting students, faculty, and staff - ♦ Information posted on bulletin boards, exterior doors in academic buildings, residence halls, outdoor boards, and administrative buildings
+If necessary, additional health or safety instructions will accompany any final notification. - B. Procedures for Issuing Emergency Communications When it is confirmed there is an emergency or dangerous situation posing a serious and continuing threat to the health or safety of the Thomas University community, the Cabinet in coordination with the Office of Communications will, without delay collaborate to determine the content of an emergency message to be broadcast to the relevant segment of the University community. - C. Methods of Communicating Timely Warnings and Emergency Notifications Timely warnings, emergency notifications, and related updates may be distributed to the campus community through any one or more of the following mechanisms: - ♦ ALERTUS a secure emergency notification service that allows the University to send information and instructions simultaneously to individuals through land line phones, cellular phones, text messaging, and e-mail - ♦ Directed communications e-mail Messages distributed through the Thomas University e -mail system alerting students, faculty, and staff - ♦ Information posted on bulletin boards, exterior doors in academic buildings, residence halls, outdoor boards, and administrative buildings